Postdoctoral scholar at UCSD

 Everything is on one page; scroll down to find a selection of papers, my CV, and more.

-Me and Snuggles the Maltese enjoying a sunny day at Caltech.
+Me and Sparky the Maltese hanging out at a cafe in Pasadena.
 Photo credit: Sarah Johnson

 Community organizing and service